ftrias/TeensyGProf/README.md

 and process the special `gmon.out` data.
 It will write out the `gmon.out` file and then run `gprof` showing the outout.

-The library also supports writing the `gmon.out` file to an SD card.
+The library also supports writing the `gmon.out` file in hex or to an SD card.
 See `TEENSYPROF_OUT` in `TeensyGProf.h` and implementation in `TeensyFile.cpp`.

 Short Example
 ----------------